 Jira issue types are pre-defined templates that help you categorize and organize your work in Jira.
 They define the type of work you're tracking and the fields that are required to enter information about that work.
 For example, if you're tracking a bug, you'll want to enter information about the affected version, reproduction steps, and priority.
 Jira issue types are highly customizable and can be tailored to your specific needs.

-💡Before you head over to reading about issue types in Jira, it's important to understand all in and outs of the project management tool.
-Jira is an equally loved and equally hated tool for devs, and PM.
-Don't forget to know more about Jira automations, Jira ticketing, and its integration with your digital toolstack.
+Before you head over to read about issue types in Jira, it's important to understand all in and outs of the project management tool.
+Jira is an equally loved and equally hated tool for devs, and PMs.
+To enhance your digital toolset, it's important to gain knowledge about Jira automation, Jira ticketing, and how it integrates with Asana.
+Now that we are done creating a basic Jira understanding, let's talk more about some of its common issue types.

 A story in JIRA is a type of issue that represents a specific user requirement or a piece of functionality that needs to be developed.
 A story is usually written in the form of a user scenario, such as "As a user, I want to be able to search for products on the website so that I can find what I'm looking for."
 Example: A story for adding a new feature to a shopping website.